AlgoGenesis/C/Linked_list/Circular_Linked_list/deletion/at_the_end/readme.md

 ## Key Points

 - **Memory Management**: Ensure to free the memory of deleted nodes to avoid memory leaks.
-- **Deletion at the Start**: This implementation supports the removal of a node from the start of the linked list.
+- **Deletion at the Start**: This implementation supports the removal of a node from the end of the linked list.
 - **Traversal**: The display function helps in visualizing the structure of the linked list at any point in time.